L-Abraham/E444-F2024-PRA5/README.md

-# ML API Latency Test
+# ECE444-PRA5: Deploying an ML APP to the Cloud

 ## Latency Results
 Here were the averages for each case in ms: